 With determination, anyone can change bad eating habits.
 By paying attention to natural hunger signals and switching to healthier snacks, one can boost nutrition, control cravings, lose weight and avoid low-energy periods.

 Start Something Positive

 Though a change in habits can do a lot of good in helping to prevent flare-ups of chronic lung disease symptoms, it may not be enough.
-Many people with lung disease have experienced an improved quality of life after receiving stem cell therapy from the Lung Institute.
+Many people with lung disease have experienced an improved quality of life after receiving cellular therapy from the Lung Institute.
 If you or a loved one suffers from COPD, contact the Lung Institute today at (800) 729-3065.